brenns10/funlisp/doc/embedding.rst

 :c:type:`lisp_runtime` using :c:func:`lisp_runtime_set_ctx()`.
 This context may
 be some global state, etc. Later (e.g. within a builtin function), the context may be retrieved with :c:func:`lisp_runtime_get_ctx()`.

+Furthermore, each builtin function may associate itself with a user context object as well (provided upon registration).
+This allows the same C function to be registered multiple times as multiple Funlisp functions.
+It also allows the C function to access additional context, which it may not have been able to get through the context object attached to the runtime.

 Advanced Topics
 ---------------